 PHOTO CREDIT: Matthew Henry/Unsplash

 The EU currently imports about 40% of its gas, 27% of its oil and over 45% of its coal from Russia.
-This energy dependency was aggravated by the Russian invasion of Ukraine, with a steep increase in gas prices in the EU as well as in international oil prices.
+This energy dependency was aggravated by the Russian invasion of Ukraine, with a steep increase in gas and oil prices.
 In response to the crisis, the European Commission published its REPowerEU initiative, aiming to make Europe independent from Russian fossil fuels before 2030.
-The plan is to slash by two-thirds the consumption of Russian gas by the end of 2022, by diversifying gas supplies, speeding up the roll-out of renewable gases and replacing gas in heating and power generation.
+The plan is to slash by two-thirds the consumption of Russian gas by the end of 2022.
+Rapid and massive deployment of renewable energy is at the core of this plan, as the EU aims to increase its renewable energy target to 45%.
+In the short term, however, the plan also provides for the diversification of the EU’s oil and gas supply, including agreements on LNG with the US and Canada, and ongoing discussions with Egypt, Israel, Algeria, Qatar and others.
 In the meantime, EU citizens are encouraged to turn down their thermostats by 1°C to reduce gas demand.
 However, around 31 million Europeans are already living in energy poverty, unable to keep their homes adequately warm.

-- What will be the impact of the war in Ukraine and its energy implications on the initiatives under the ‘Fit for 55′ package, including CBAM?
+- What will be the impact of the war in Ukraine and its energy implications on the initiatives under the ‘Fit for 55′ package?
 How can measures taken to address the ongoing energy crisis also enable a just and fair transition to climate neutrality?

 - What measures should be taken by the EU as well as the member states to ensure that the issue of energy poverty is successfully tackled, and the most vulnerable citizens do not suffer in the ongoing energy crisis?